imanzarrabian/imanzarrabian.github.io/_posts/2014-07-25-please-stop-displaying-no-internet-alert-views.markdown

 ---
 layout: post
-title:  "Please stop displaying \"No Internet\" Alert Views!"
+title:  "Please stop displaying No Internet Alert Views!"
 ---
 One of the things you still see a lot in iOS apps is the "No Internet" popups displayed whenever an outgoing request fails because network is not reachable anymore.
 This is poor UX!